Cinnamon Rice Pudding with Peaches makes a beautiful, tasty parfait. Layer fresh peaches with rice pudding.

 The recipe takes about 45 minutes and a little fussing—as any pudding-type food does—so it doesn’t burn.
 But it’s totally simple.
 I suggest you make it early in the day so it has time to get cold before you serve it, but it tastes great at room temperature, too.

 Many folks are allergic to various ingredients, milk, gluten, nuts, eggs, and soy being the top culprits.
 This recipe is gluten free, soy free and nut free.
 It is not dairy free, but it could easily be so.
-I used my A2 milk; you can use any milk, including a dairy free alternative (my preference is Oat Milk when I don’t have my A2 milk).
+I used my A2 milk; you can use any milk, including a dairy free alternative (my preference is Pea Milk—which is sold under the brand name Ripple (affiliate link) —when I don’t have my A2 milk).

 I am unable to drink commercially produced milk, which generally comes from Holstein (or mixed genetic) cows.
 They are bred for higher volume, less fat milk production.
 And their milk contains the A1 protein, which causes havoc with my system.
 I have found that I can eat goat’s milk products, most hard cheeses, and fermented products like yogurt and sour cream without causing pain in my joints or giving me digestive issues.
 But milk and soft cheeses that are not A2 cause severe pain for up to two weeks.

 Read more about the difference between A1 and A2 proteins in the Indian Journal of Endocrinology and Metabolism and Mother Jones magazine.
 For more about my path to healing my gut and getting rid of inflammation, see How I Healed Myself With Food.